-The Hawai‘i Public Seed Initiative held it's first "Seed Basics Workshop for Farmers and Gardeners" on Kaua‘i, November 6-7, 2011.
-The 2-day Workshop was designed to create a practical working knowledge of seed growing, botany and biology, selection, harvesting, cleaning, and saving of various types of seed.
-Click here to read more about the Kaua‘i workshop.
+These 2-day Workshops are designed to create a practical working knowledge of seed growing, botany and biology, selection, harvesting, cleaning, and saving of various types of seed.

 The two-day workshops, funded by a Ceres Trust grant awarded to The Kohala Center, are designed to create a practical working knowledge of seed growing, botany and biology, plant selection, seed harvesting, cleaning, and saving.
 Each workshop will include hands-on fieldwork with a focus on growing lettuce and tomato to seed as well as taro propagation.
-The O‘ahu workshop will include both lecture presentations and hands-on fieldwork so participants can practice harvesting, selecting, cleaning, and storing fresh seed.
+The Hawai‘i workshop will include both lecture presentations and hands-on fieldwork so participants can practice harvesting, selecting, cleaning, and storing fresh seed.
 Strategies to account for differences in elevation, weather patterns, and rainfall will be discussed.

 The Workshops cover: